-Even when marketing and IT are on the same page with application, it is still difficult to achieve sterling application performance.
+Even when marketing and IT are on the same page with applications, it is still difficult to achieve sterling application performance.

 Here’s one example:

 - A decision is made to implement a real-time personalization solution (third-party plugin).
-The goal being to provide a better end-user experience and to collect data on visitors.
+The goal is to provide a better end-user experience and to collect data on visitors.
 A slam-dunk?
-Maybe, but analytics are easily skewed by robots and visitor data becomes polluted.
-Moreover, the dynamic personalized content generated to please visitors actually drag down page load time ? a most unattractive result for users.
+Maybe, but analytics are easily skewed by robots, and visitor data becomes polluted.
+Moreover, the dynamic personalized content generated to please visitors actually drags down page load time a most unattractive result for users.